 During September, the Federal Reserve decision to delay tapering until economic numbers improved helped fuel investor sentiment and was beneficial for the stock market.
 The global trend in lower commodity prices during 2013 also benefitted business profits and U.S. consumers.
 Globally the U.S. economy continued to lead while Europe started to show signs of stabilization and growth.
 In China investment-led spending spurred economic growth of 7%, which is clearly a slower rate than the more than 10% growth sustained over the past several decades.
-Japan highlighted continued progress on their economy due to aggressive quantitative easing and fiscal stimulus.
+Japan highlighted continued progress on its economy due to aggressive quantitative easing and fiscal stimulus.
 Central banks around the world kept interest rates very low and continued quantitative easing in order to continue to provide unprecedented economic stimulus.
-The U.S. dollar strengthened versus the euro exchange rate remained steady while the Japanese yen continued to weaken to a new five-year low.
-Macroeconomic concerns still dominated the global headlines with the U.S. debt ceiling debates, Fed tapering discussions, the eurozone economic malaise, and China slowing news articles abound.
-Valuations of many companies have increased significantly from depressed levels of 2008/2009, however numerous opportunities for attractive stocks are still evident in the market.
-Clearly global economic risks still remain, however, the earnings of many of our portfolio holdings still remain strong and profit margins remain at historically high level.
+The U.S. dollar versus the euro exchange rate remained steady while the Japanese yen continued to weaken to a new five-year low.
+Macroeconomic concerns still dominated the financial news headlines.
+Valuations of many companies have increased significantly from depressed levels of 2008-2009; however, numerous opportunities for attractive stocks are still evident in the market.
+Clearly, global economic risks continue; however, the earnings of many of our portfolio holdings remain strong and profit margins remain at historically high levels.

 Performance quoted represents past performance, which is no guarantee of future results.
 Investment return and principal value will fluctuate so that an investor’s shares, when redeemed, may be worth more or less than their original cost.
 Current performance may be lower or higher than what is stated.
 Other share classes may have experienced different returns than the share class presented.
 To view performance current to the most recent month-end and for after-tax returns, click on the Performance tab.
 Performance does not reflect the maximum 5.5% sales charge for Class A Shares.
 If included, it would reduce the performance quoted.